WordPress Theme Hacked? Scan and Clean Infected theme Successfully

 Redirects are bad by themselves, but they also increase the bounce rate of your website and hamper your SEO efforts.

-When your website is infected with malware, it is flagged as unsecured by search engines.
-And given that most search engines promote a safe browsing experience, they can blacklist your website.
+When your website is infected with malware, it is flagged as unsecured by search engines, especially Google.
+Google blacklists over 10,000 websites every single day.
+And malware is one of the leading causes of blacklisting.
+But it gets worse, other search engines, web hosts, and browsers also refer to the Google blacklist and your website can end up being flagged on all of them.
 This will cause your website to not show up in the search results at all.

 The WordPress theme hack will eventually hamper your organic traffic in one way or the other.
 It is best to stay ahead of the curve and prevent the hacks from occurring at all.